Top 16 B2B Buying Signals and How to Use Them

 1. Questions about Business Problems

-If you see a prospect asking how to solve a business problem in a feed which is a pain point that your product solves, well, consider it your lucky day.
+If you see a prospect commenting on a news feed post about a business problem which your product can help solve, well, consider it your lucky day.
 This not only creates a great context to reach out honestly to the prospect, but it easily enables a challenger approach to sales where you can educate the prospect on how their problem can be solved.

 An article stating that a target account is expanding to another country provides a variety of opportunities to strike up a conversation.
 Furthermore, there are various pain points that come with having to target a new market, therefore it is not difficult to creatively envision how your solution might help and to express to a potential lead.